bgamari/ghc-wiki-import/view-patterns.md

 Simon started this design discussion after talking to Don Syme about F\#'s **active patterns**, which serve a very similar purpose.
+These combine both “total” discrimination (views) and “partial” discrimination (implicit maybe) into one mechanism.
+It does this by embedding the names of discriminators in the names of matching functions, via “values with structured names”.
+Sample uses include matching on .NET objects and XML.